-The School received financial assistance from federal and state agencies in the form of grants.
-The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
-Any disallowed claims resulting from such audits could become a liability.
-However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of the School at June 30, 2010.
+The School received financial assistance from federal and State agencies in the form of grants.
+The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and is subject to audit by the grantor agencies.
+Any disallowed claims resulting from such audits could become a liability of the general fund or other applicable funds.
+This also encompasses the Auditor of State's ongoing review of student attendance data; however, the effect of any such disallowed claims on the overall financial position of the School at June 30, 2012, if applicable, cannot be determined at this time.